 - Salt and freshly ground pepper

-2 While beets are cooking you may want to toast your almond slivers if you are starting with raw almonds.
+2 Toast the slivered almonds: While beets are cooking toast your almond slivers if you are starting with raw almonds.
 Just heat a skillet to medium high heat and put in the almonds.
 Stir frequently with a spatula.
 When the almonds begin to brown, remove from pan into a small bowl.
 Let cool, set aside.

 3 Blanch the Brussels sprouts: Also while the beets are cooking, prepare the Brussels sprouts.
 Bring 1 1/2 quarts of salted water (2 teaspoons salt) in a medium saucepan to a boil.
 Add the Brussels sprouts to the water and blanch them for 2-3 minutes.
 They should be almost all the way cooked through.

 Drain and rinse with cold water to stop the cooking.
 Set aside.